 Katie Ryan, Executive Director

 Katie joined Opal Creek Ancient Forest Center in March of 2005.
-She brings fourteen years of experience organizing and leading field education programs throughout Oregon, Washington, California, the Yellowstone region, and Canada.
+She brings fifteen years of experience organizing and leading field education programs throughout Oregon, Washington, California, the Yellowstone region, and Canada.
 Before coming to Opal Creek, she was directing programs at OMSI’s Cascade Science School in Bend, OR.
 At home in the mountains, she has dedicated her career to sharing these special places with students of all ages, believing 100% that people need to experience wild places in order to care about them.
 Having spent three years living full time at Jawbone Flats, Opal Creek has become one of her absolute favorite places to share.
 Katie worked as our Program Director building our ever growing programs from 2005-2009 and took over as Executive Director in October of 2009.
 She now lives in Bend, OR with her husband Joe and dog Murphy.
 When not working on behalf of Opal Creek’s amazing programs, Katie spends her time skiing, hiking, rafting, and just trying to be outside as much as possible.

 Hometown: Cazenovia, NY

-Guilty pleasure: People magazine
+Guilty pleasure?: People magazine

 Favorite quote: “The mountains are calling and I must go.” –John Muir